mnassrib/jupyter-putty-aws-ec2/README.md

 c.NotebookApp.password = u'sha1:68c136a5b064...' #the encrypted password we generated above
 ```

-## 14. Set PuTTy to connect to the EC2 instance
+## 14. Update the putty parameters to access the EC2 instance
 - Open a second session to the same EC2 instance using PuTTY.
 - In the Category pane, expand Connection, expand SSH, and then choose Tunnels.
 - Complete the following to add new forwarded port: